Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: Introduction

 If the non-trivial irreducible $\fg_0$-module $V$ is 1-dimensional, the elements of $T(V)$ are analogs of weighted densities.
-For the three Lie superalgebras $\fg:=\fvect(1|1)$ of all polynomial vector fields, its subalgebra $\fk(1|1)$ of fields preserving a distribution given by the contact form with even time and its subalgebra $\fm(1)$ of fields preserving a distribution given by the contact form with and odd ``time" (described in \cite{LSh}), all non-trivial irreducible $\fg_0$-modules~ $V$ are 1-dimensional; in this article, we have solved problem B in the first two of these three cases.
+For the three Lie superalgebras $\fg$, namely: $\fvect(1|1)$ of all polynomial vector fields, the Lie superalgebra $\fk(1|1)$ of fields preserving a distribution given by the contact form with even "time", and the Lie superalgebra $\fm(1)$ of fields preserving a distribution given by the contact form with an odd ``time" (for details, see \cite{LSh}), all non-trivial irreducible $\fg_0$-modules~ $V$ are 1-dimensional.
+In this article, we have solved problem B in the first two of these three cases.